 8. Upcycle your products

-With this year’s focus on sustainability, selling upcycled, secondhand, or vintage items will be a profitable e-commerce trend.
-In fact, according to ThredUp’s 2020 Resale Report, clothing resales will be one of the fast-growing sectors over the next eight years.
+With the continued focus on sustainability, selling upcycled, secondhand, or vintage items will be a profitable eCommerce trend.

 Online fashion platform Zalando features secondhand items, while secondhand clothing platform Poshmark continues to see consistent engagement growth.
 On the other hand, Bestbuy offers refurbished deals for electronics.
 Capitalize on this trend by partnering with upcycled products suppliers or providing similar options.